goodvidio/flight/README.md

 infrastructure, allowing components to be easily extended with minimal boilerplate.

 ## Development tools

 Flight has supporting projects that provide everything you need to setup, write, and test your application.

 * [Flight generator](https://github.com/flightjs/generator-flight/)
   Recommended.
-One-step to setup everything you need to work with Flight.
+One-step to setup a Flight-based web app.

 * [Flight package generator](https://github.com/flightjs/generator-flight-package/)
   Recommended.
 One-step to setup everything you need to write and test a